 An AIM simulation, which shows virtual and real vehicles at an intersection.
 White vehicles have a reservation to enter the intersection; yellow vehicles do not.
 The green vehicle is a proxy, representing the real-world location of the autonomous vehicle.
-Source: FHWA. autonomous vehicles and evaluated them first in simulation only, and then in simulation integrated with a full-size robotic vehicle.
-Among several important project innovations are the following: - Parameters for an autonomous vehicle to safely cross an intersection in an AIM system. - A setpoint-scheduling algorithm to control arrival time, velocity, and position of an autonomous vehicle by sending control parameters to its brake and throttle actuators. - Prioritization schemes to allocate intersection access and keep traffic moving. - A preemptive, fail-safe protocol to prevent collisions when mechanical failures occur.
+Source: FHWA. - Parameters for an autonomous vehicle to safely cross an intersection in an AIM system. - A setpoint-scheduling algorithm to control arrival time, velocity, and position of an autonomous vehicle by sending control parameters to its brake and throttle actuators. - Prioritization schemes to allocate intersection access and keep traffic moving. - A preemptive, fail-safe protocol to prevent collisions when mechanical failures occur.
 IMPACT: As automated vehicles come onto the market, results from this project have the potential to provide a safe system for improving traffic flow and dramatically reducing fuel use and mobile-source emissions at intersections.

-PROJECT: Advanced Traffic Signal Control Algorithms INSTITUTIONS: California Department of Transportation; California PATH, University of California, Berkeley; Center for Environmental Research and Technology, University of California, Riverside; and BMW Group COMPLETED:
+PROJECT: Advanced Traffic Signal Control Algorithms INSTITUTIONS: California Department of Transportation; California PATH, University of California, Berkeley; Center for Environmental Research and Technology, University of California, Riverside; and BMW Group COMPLETED: 2013 OBJECTIVE: To develop advanced signal control strategies based on connected vehicle data; that is, real-time information on a vehicle's location, speed, and characteristics, as well as communication to the signal control infrastructure.
+RESOURCES: Project details at https://highways.dot.gov/research/projects/ advanced-traffic-signal-control-algorithms.

-2013 OBJECTIVE:

-To develop advanced signal control strategies based on connected vehicle data: that is, real-time information on a vehicle's location, speed, and characteristics, as well as communication to the signal control infrastructure.
-EAR PROGRAM RESEARCH RESULTS